 "If you're thinking about switching, remember that high-street banks aren't the only option.
 There are other account providers that could help you, including building societies and independent account providers.

-"For example, the thinkmoney Personal Account gives you a secure place to store your money, but it also provides a built-in budgeting service that's managed by our dedicated Money Managers.
+"For example, the thinkmoney Current Account gives you a secure place to store your money, but it also provides a built-in budgeting service that's managed by our dedicated Money Managers.
 They'll put enough of your money aside each month to make sure the bills you've told them about are paid - leaving you with money you know you're safe to spend."